Robeson County, North Carolina: Civil rights and desegregation

 Hundreds of Indians from Robeson County fought for the United States during World War II in white units (blacks were segregated into different outfits).
 Many returned with a willingness to pursue social change.
 Some of them, especially the war veterans, disliked Robeson County's segregation.
-In 1945 a group of Indians petitioned the governor to support the restoration of an elected municipal government in Pembroke, which had been swapped for an appointive system in 1917 at the behest of the community's white minority.
-Two years later, the town returned to an elected government and Pembroke chose its first Indian mayor.
-Other Indian leaders lobbied for the adoption of a unique name to identify their group.
-In 1952 the name Lumbee, inspired by the Lumbee/Lumber River, was approved by the Indians in a referendum, and the following year the General Assembly formally recognized the label.
-In 1956 the United States Congress formally extended partial recognition to the Lumbee Tribe, affirming their existence as an indigenous community but disallowing them from use of federal funds and services available to other Native American groups.
-Other Indians rejected the Lumbee designation and identified themselves as Tuscarora—stressing a connection to the Tuscarora people who had populated North Carolina in the 1700s—with the aim of securing a better chance at full federal recognition.
+In 1945, a group of Indians petitioned the governor to support the restoration of an elected municipal government in Pembroke, which had been swapped for an appointive system in 1917 at the behest of the community's white minority.
+In 1947, the town returned to an elected government, and Pembroke chose its first Indian mayor.
+Other Indian leaders lobbied to adopt a unique name to identify their group.

+In 1952, the name Lumbee, inspired by the Lumbee/Lumber River, was approved by the Indians in a referendum, and the following year, the General Assembly formally recognized the label.
+In 1956, the United States Congress formally extended partial recognition to the Lumbee Tribe, affirming their existence as an Indigenous community but disallowing them from the use of federal funds and services available to other Native American groups.
+Other Indians rejected the Lumbee designation and identified themselves as Tuscarora—stressing a connection to the Tuscarora people who had populated North Carolina in the 1700s—intending to secure a better chance at full federal recognition.

-In 1954 the United States Supreme Court issued its decision in Brown v.
+In 1954, the United States Supreme Court issued its decision in Brown v.
 Board of Education, ruling that racial segregation in public schools was unconstitutional.
 The ruling sparked a significant amount of pro-segregation activity among whites in the South, including a resurgence in white supremacist Ku Klux Klan (KKK) activity.
 Klan activity and violence increased in Robeson in the early 1950s before being suppressed under pressure from the district solicitor and the federal government.

 In early 1958, Klan leader James W. "Catfish" Cole of South Carolina attempted to revive the Klan in Robeson County.
 His group burned crosses in St. Pauls and Lumberton to intimidate the Lumbee community before advertising a rally to be held at Hayes Pond, near Maxton.
 The rally was held on the evening of January 18, attended by about 50 Klansmen—most not from the county, and joined by several hundred armed Lumbees.
 The Lumbees opened fire, inflicting minor injuries and causing the Klansmen to disperse.
 The event, dubbed by the press as the "Battle of Hayes Pond", garnered national media attention and led Klan activity against the Lumbees to cease.